Mel-A-M/adb-converged-db/soda/soda.md

 **Estimated Lab Time**: 30 Minutes.

-## STEP 1: Prepare your environment
+## TASK 1: Prepare your environment

 If you have downloaded the wallet for your database in a previous lab, skip to STEP 2.
 If you do not have a wallet, follow this process.